pairinteraction/pairinteraction/docs/about.rst

 -----------------------

 Rydberg atoms are atoms with one electron excited to a very high energy level.
-These atoms have exaggerated properties, such as a large size, comparatively long lifetimes, and strong interactions with other Rydberg atoms, ions, and electromagnetic fields.
+These atoms have exaggerated properties, such as a large size, long lifetimes, and strong interactions with other Rydberg atoms, ions, and electric fields.
 The properties of the Rydberg atoms can be well-controlled, and the atoms can be trapped individually in so-called optical tweezers that can be arranged in arbitrary structures.
 This makes Rydberg atoms a versatile tool for studying quantum phenomena in fundamental research and for applications in quantum technologies.
-For example, their strong sensitivity towards electric and magnetic fields are used for quantum sensors.
+For example, their strong sensitivity towards fields are used for quantum sensors.
 The strong interaction between Rydberg atoms are applied for quantum simulators and to build quantum gates for quantum computing.
 While quantum computing platforms based on Rydberg atoms are still a rather young technology, they already achieve fidelities on par with other leading quantum computing platforms, and offer the potential for scalable architectures.

 For what is the pairinteraction software?
 -----------------------------------------